-The Company's VoIP service and product revenue is derived from the sale of desktop terminal adapters, business telephones and VoIP service.
+The Company's VoIP service and product revenue is derived from the sale of IP business telephones and VoIP service.

-Emerging Issues Task Force (EITF) consensus No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables" requires that revenue arrangements with multiple deliverables be divided into separate units of accounting if the deliverables in the arrangement meet specific criteria.
+Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 605-25 (formerly Emerging Issues Task Force (EITF) consensus No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables") requires that revenue arrangements with multiple deliverables be divided into separate units of accounting if the deliverables in the arrangement meet specific criteria.
 In addition, arrangement consideration must be allocated among the separate units of accounting based on their relative fair values, with certain limitations.
-The provisioning of the 8x8 service with the accompanying desktop terminal adapter constitutes a revenue arrangement with multiple deliverables.
-In accordance with the guidance of EITF No. 00-21, the Company allocates 8x8 revenues, including activation fees, among the desktop terminal adapter, telephone and subscriber services.
-Revenues allocated to the desktop terminal adapter or videophone are recognized as product revenues during the period of the sale less the allowance for estimated returns during the 30 day trial period.
+The provisioning of the 8x8 service with the accompanying 8x8 IP telephone constitutes a revenue arrangement with multiple deliverables.
+In accordance with the guidance of ASC 605-25, the Company allocates 8x8 revenues, including activation fees, among the 8x8 IP telephones and subscriber services.
+Revenues allocated to these devices are recognized as product revenues during the period of the sale less the allowance for estimated returns during the 30-day trial period.
 All other revenues are recognized as license and service revenues when the related services are provided.
+The Company records revenue net of any sales-related taxes that are billed to its customers.
+The Company believes this approach results in financial statements that are more easily understood by investors.